kicaj29/MongoDB/README.md

 ]
 ```

+Another example: `{"amenities": { "$size": 32, "$all": ["Wifi", "Kitchen"] }}`.
+This will return only these documents that have 32 amenities and they always have
+Wifi and Kitchen.

 * $elemMatch: returns arrays where an element matches multiple conditions

 For example return all flights where in a crew is entry with "Gotthard Merz" and "hoursSlept" equal 6.